BrendaCundy/Coursera_Capstone/README.md

 7 Analysis Foursquare venues

 Data is extracted and transformed in the "Data exploration" notebooks which create inputs to the analysis ones.

+Note 2, 3 and 7 were too large to upload with folium visualisations, so this output has been removed and a reduced version uploaded.
+Pdfs of the full version have been included